-One of the most frustrating things that happen to us when browsing a website is unexpected and sudden changes on a page.
+One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

-Google also dislikes these sudden changes as they negatively impact user experience.
-That’s why Google introduced a metric called Cumulative Layout Shift (CLS) which measures the frequency of changes occurring while the browser is rendering the page.
+Google dislikes these sudden changes too, since they hurt user experience.
+That’s why they introduced a metric called Cumulative Layout Shift (CLS) – it measures layout instability during the page rendering process.

 What is Cumulative Layout Shift (CLS)?

-In short, CLS measures the sum of individual changes that happen within the layout throughout the lifespan of a specific page (even if layout changes occur after some time).
+In short, CLS measures the sum of individual layout changes that happen throughout the lifespan of a specific page.

-The CLS metric is a part of Core Web Vitals and measures the stability (or instability) of a specific page.
+The CLS metric is part of Core Web Vitals and measures the visual stability (or instability) of a page.
 Before we continue, take a look at the following video:

 As always, it’s important to note that the goal is to achieve a good user experience, not just scores.
 Those scores are only indicators of actions to take or issues to address.